Swartz Foundation

 This funder does not have a public application process.

 The Swartz Foundation does not accept unsolicited proposals and prefers a proactive approach to grantmaking.
-According to foundation statements, they "only make contributions to preselected charitable organizations and do not accept unsolicited requests for funds."
+According to foundation statements, they "only make contributions to preselected charitable organisations and do not accept unsolicited requests for funds."

 Getting on Their Radar